MFatigati/hookie/README.md

 - DOMAIN (where you will host the app; users' bins will be assigned a specific path at this domain, where they will view them)

 Before creating your first request bin, click the `initialize/reset database` button on the homepage.
 This will create a `request_bin` database in postgres with the proper relations, if it does not already exist.

+Improvements to Make:
+- Time to live for individual bin and requests
+- Improve CSS for bin view